jliljebl/flowblade/README.md

   * 3 move tools
   * 3 trim tools
-  * 4 methods to insert / overwrite / append clips on the Timeline
+  * 4 methods to insert / overwrite / append clips on the timeline
-  * Drag'n'Drop clips on the Timeline
+  * Drag'n'Drop clips on the timeline
   * Clip and compositor parenting with other clips
   * Max.
 9 combined video and audio tracks available